GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week04-discussion.md

 > Hey Gabrielle, your response was clear to read and helped me understand CLT even more.
 I wonder what would happen if the random sample were even more than 40?
 Would we still feel 95% confident that the reviews would fall in the range?
 I agree that CLT can help us make smarter, more confident decisions.

 > **Response from Gabrielle Dominguez:**
 > This is a great question, Chloe.
-You're spot on about sample size—if I used 80 or 100 code reviews instead of 40, the confidence interval would actually get tighter.
+You're spot on about sample size - if I used 80 or 100 code reviews instead of 40, the confidence interval would actually get tighter.
 >
 > With a larger sample, the **standard error decreases** because we're dividing by the square root of a bigger number.
 This shrinks our margin of error, so instead of that 2.43 to 3.17 hour range, we might get something like 2.55 to 3.05 hours.
 We'd still be 95% confident, but with **much more precision**.
 This is exactly why I'm excited about applying this principle to project data.
 >